 Their jealousy creates a toxic environment, leaving you viewed negatively, unappreciated, or hesitant to share your successes.

-11. Always One-Upping
+11. Always one-upping

 No matter what you share, a personal accomplishment, a new purchase, or an interesting story, they’ll always counter with something they claim is bigger or better.

-The goal is to dismiss your experiences and shift the focus back to themselves, leaving you unheard.
+The goal is to dismiss your experiences and shift the focus back to yourself.
+This constant competitiveness makes interactions exhausting and frustrating, preventing real connection or mutual celebration.

 A narcissistic neighbor uses your secrets against you and exploits your trust to gain power or control.